-The vegetation condition of the Offset area was assessed using the Habitat Hectares method (Parkes et al. 2003).
-The suitability and Quality of GSM habitat was assessed against the descriptions provided in (DEWHA 2009).
-The condition assessments were used in conjunction with consultation with DoEE to calculate the Quality score used to calculate the required offsets.
+The vegetation condition of the Offset area was estimated using the Habitat Hectares method (Parkes et al. 2003).
+The suitability and quality of GSM habitat was assessed against the descriptions provided in (DEWHA 2009).
+The condition assessments were used in conjunction with consultation with DAWE to calculate the Quality score used to calculate the required offsets.